samcartersmith/cds/packages/ui-scorecard/A11y_Executor_README.md

 2. `Coverage Summary does not exist at ...`

 - Jest coverage may not be enabled by default.
 Make sure your jest config has `coverageReporters: ['json-summary']` which generates coverage summary after tests run.
 The report will be picked up by the executor.

+3. External testing: Ensure to build the package before running the script in external repository.

+- `yarn nx run ui-scorecard:build`